Let The Upper Midwest Emmy® Foundation help you pay for some of your tuition & books for college.

 We offer $1,500 scholarship grants to students planning to major in journalism, broadcasting or electronic media at an accredited post-secondary educational institution.

-We’d like to thank 2022 Scholarship Sponsors Carlini & Fransen Families.
-Deadline for scholarship applications is Tuesday, February 4th, 2022.
+We’d like to thank 2024 Scholarship Sponsors Beaurline, Carlini & Fransen Families.
+Deadline for scholarship applications is Friday, February 2nd, 2024.

 The NATAS-Upper Midwest Foundation offers $1,500 student scholarship grants to be used for tuition & books.
 We even pay the school directly so you don’t have to claim it as income for taxes!